SConsul/sconsul.github.io/research.md

 _Guided by [Prof. Amit Sethi](https://www.ee.iitb.ac.in/~asethi/){:target="\_blank"}_
 <p style='text-align: justify;'>
 While semantic segmentation tasks are tackled by convolutional neural networks, they optimize on a differentiable approximation of the desired metric.
-Deep Reinforcement learning are explored in a bid to overcome this constrain.
+Deep Reinforcement learning is explored in a bid to overcome this constraint.
 A per-pixel agent with an Asynchronous Actor-Critic (A3C) Network is proposed with local neighbourhood reward function which achieved an mIOU of 53.62% on the PASCAL VOC 2012 dataset.
-A novel hierarchial approach is also being tested for the same.
-This work would be extended to the interactive segmentation task.
+A novel hierarchical approach is also being tested for the same.
+This work is being extended to the interactive segmentation task.
 </p>

 **Segmentation of Lacunar Objects from Ultra High Resolution µCT Bone Scans**<br/>